 It’s time to sit down with the internet heavyweight.
 The controller-smashing, belt-taking, record-breaking man that they call KSI.
 From dominating YouTube’s FIFA community, to launching careers in music and boxing, a lot’s changed in just a few years for Olajide ‘JJ’ William Olatunji.

 As I dial in for our chat – the swells of London’s rush hour having foiled our face-to-face meet – I’m instantly struck by how true to character JJ is.
 For a guy who garnered fame as a gamer, the fact that he’s playing Dragon Ball Z: Kakarot while chatting to me is the perfect image.
 I assume he also has a headset on.
-At least he’s being himself.
 I joke that I hope he’s good at multitasking, before apologising that I’m eating into his gaming time…

 Gaming and collaborating with Grime kingpins JME and P Money probably isn’t far off the daydreams of many of Britain’s teenage boys.
-But if you were bold enough to share such aspirations with your friends, you’d be reminded that you were indeed dreaming.
+But if you were bold enough to share such aspirations with your friends, you’d be told that you were dreaming.
 In many ways, KSI is.
 His unprecedented presence in several realms of entertainment must be recognised as a colossal feat.
 I ask him to hit me with his headline, the title atop the imaginary CV that he’ll never need to write:

 He pauses for a moment.
 Whether he’s focused on Dragon Ball Z – or indeed my question – is anyone’s guess…